Back to School? Back to Arabic!

 - Arabic word matching: choose a theme your child enjoys, for example, my son loves animals.
 I printed out and laminated (my laminator is my new best friend!) the names of some animals in Arabic.
 He has several sets of animal cards (any set will do, he enjoys this set the most) and I told him to match the animal names with the animal picture card.
 This activity is inspired by the Montessori “3-Part Card” concept (I realize it’s only 2 parts though!).
 There are a lot of DIY guides on how to make them, like this one.
 And I encourage him to then read one of our many Arabic books about animals!

 3. Dinner time: the kitchen abounds with a slew of things you can use to reinforce Arabic--shapes, colors, sizes, and names of everything from fruits and veggies, to cheese and milk, to utensils!
 Kids love the kitchen so it’s a great opportunity to utilize their help, while conversing in Arabic and emphasizing key vocabulary.
 Ask your child to identify the names of vegetables in a soup while they wash them for you.
-Enlist their help for setting the table while practicing using Arabic words for utensils, plates, cups, etc. Even better, use a recipe themed book like Mariam's Pie to make cheese and zaatar pies that are a hit with most kids!
+Enlist your chef in the making to help with chopping, washing, and prepping the ingredients.
+Even better, use a recipe themed book like Mariam's Pie or Grandma's Pizza to make some delicious pies that are a hit with all kids!

 What better time to bond than at the end of a long day and after the kids are fed, bathed, and ready for bedtime snuggles?
 The giggles will come out with Fifi and Dana, and if you want their imagination to soar, you’ll enjoy reading a few pages each night of this chapter book and keep the anticipation for the next few nights!